MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-service-pack-2-upgrade-path.md

 ---

-# MIM 2016 SP2 upgrade  from Forefront Identity  or Microsoft Identity Manager
+# MIM 2016 SP2 upgrade  from Forefront Identity Manager or Microsoft Identity Manager

 Organizations can upgrade to Microsoft Identity Manager 2016 SP2 from earlier versions of Microsoft Identity Manager or Forefront Identity Manager.
 Each section of this article covers a supported upgrade path.